Santa Ynez Valley Farm Tour

 LANDSCAPE: Much like the wines grown in the region, there’s a real depth and character to this historic part of the Central Coast worth exploring and revisiting often.

 TREES: Santa Ynez Valley is known for wineries and beautiful tree-crop farms, such as olive and walnut farms.
-We will visit a fourth-generation small boutique farm that grows delicious Chandler walnuts for Diamond Walnut Co.
-This walnut grove is nestled in the village of Ballard, in the heart of the Santa Ynez Valley.
+We will visit generational tree groves nestled in the heart of the Santa Ynez Valley.

 Ranches: Heritage Livestock

-RANCHES: Santa Ynez Valley features family-owned ranches with unique charm.
+RANCHES: Santa Ynez Valley features many family-owned ranches with unique charm.
 Our visit highlights a rare livestock breed that is reminiscent of the 18th Century.
 This journey through the picturesque valley reveals the essence of ranching heritage.
-Gain insights into sustainable farming and the dedication needed for family-run operations.
 Discover the land's beauty and the passion behind these farms as you reconnect with nature.

 Historical Agricultural Sites: Olive Orchard and Grist mill